fotobiolab-unb/gapy/README.md

 ### Instalation

-A testing version is available in
+A testing version is available in PyPI:

+`pip3 install genapy`

 ### How to use